Talk AADE17 to Your Employer

 Before you can even begin to justify conference expenses, you need to calculate what those expenses will be.
 Follow this guide:

-In order to justify conference expenses, you will need to first identify and calculate expenses unique to your needs:
+In order to justify conference expenses, you will need to identify and calculate expenses unique to your needs:

 - Registration cost